marks530/ms2-project-resubmit/README.md

-This project was built vscode and initially tested using the Live Preview option
+This project was built VSCode and initially tested using the Live Preview option

 This site is hosted using GitHub.
 My code was directly deployed from the master branch.
 I added, committed and pushed my updates via the terminal as often as possible.
 I then deployed the site automatically upon receiving the new commits to the master branch/source.
 The following commands were used for Github deployment: